 - uncomfortable with the idea of it, because you don’t understand it and you were brought up to think it was wrong.

 Many parents ask themselves if it was their fault somehow, if they were too permissive or did something wrong.
 Current research supports the belief that sexual attraction and feelings about our gender are hard-wired from birth, there is nothing you could have done to prevent your child from having to go through this.

 Common questions parents have when teenagers come out to them

 Some families feel like they were happier when they didn’t know, like that time was problem free.
 Remember, they were going through this alone, probably distressed and ashamed.
 Now you can help them.

 People don’t just know these things straight away; it takes time to put it into words and to accept it.
 Many fear admitting it to themselves, because of potential negative reactions from friends or family, or how they used to feel about the subject.
 They probably told you as soon as they were able.

 The beliefs and opinions we’ve grown up with are very strong, and hard to shake off.
 Our society says a lot of different things, based on fear, or stereotypes.
 The best way to become comfortable with this truth about your child is to listen to them, and to learn more about it.

 Will they be rejected, or physically attacked?

-Even though attitudes towards same-sex attracted and transgender people are getting much better, there is still a risk that someone will target your child because of their sexuality or gender.
+Even though attitudes towards same-sex attracted people are getting much better, there is still a risk that someone will target your child because of their sexuality.
 It is understandable to be afraid of discrimination, rejection or violence they might be exposed to.